SilverMonkeyGmbH/v61_docs/Installation.rst

 Requirements
 ----------------------------
+#.
 For general information on system requirements see :doc:`/Requirements`.
+#.
+Microsoft Active Directory Service Account for accessing SIM SQL DB (in this article ``sim-svc-sql``)

 IIS Features